 Peter founded Antioch’s Church.
 He most likely went to Rome and was crucified head down during Nero’s reign (54-68).

 Saint Andrew, a follower of John the Baptist, overheard him refer to Jesus as the Lamb of God.
 Andrew requested an audience and spent a day with Jesus before proclaiming,

 “We have met the Messiah,”

 which became a creed and confession for the Christian faith.
 He led his brother, Simon Peter, to faith in Christ.
 Despite not being a member of the inner circle, he played the first role in many recorded events.

 According to Eusebius’ Church History, Andrew later went to Scythia.
 According to legend, he was martyred in Patras, Greece, and crucified on an X-shaped cross that became known as St. Andrew’s Cross.
 According to Tradition, he is the founder of the Ecumenical Patriarchate of Constantinople.

 James the Greater

 He was Zebedee’s son.
-He was part of the fortunate party – the inner circle of the disciples – along with his elder brother John and Peter.
+He was part of the fortunate party – the inner circle of the disciples – along with his elder brothers John and Peter.

 His zeal was powerful, and the Lord called him and his brother “Boanerges,” which means “sons of thunder.”